Weakky/git-stack-sync/README.md

     Squashes the commits from one branch into another and deletes the squashed branch.
 By default, it squashes the current branch into its `parent`.
 Use `--into child` to squash the child branch into the current one. `gss` will prompt to close the pull request of the deleted branch.

-  * #### `gss delete`

-    Deletes the current branch both locally and remotely.
-If the branch has children, they are re-parented and rebased onto the deleted branch's parent. `gss` will also prompt you to close the associated pull request on GitHub.

   * #### `gss track <set|remove> [parent-branch]`

     Manually manages stack metadata.